Jenin82/hacker-rank-tch/README.md

 ```
 - After processing all characters in `s`, the function returns the total cost, which is stored in the `dollar` variable.
 ****
-Sure thing!
-Here's the explanation for the function formatted for a GitHub readme:

----

 ## 8. Sherlock and the Valid String
   - [Problem](https://www.hackerrank.com/challenges/sherlock-and-valid-string/problem?isFullScreen=true)